Skip to main content

 About the History Major

-• 12 hours in 100-200 level introductory courses and including History 208
+• 12 hours in 100-200 level introductory courses and including HIST 208

 • 15 hours in one major field of specialization (see below)

-• 9 hours of history in at least two major fields other than the field of specialization
+• 9 hours of History in at least two major fields other than the field of specialization

-• Capstone Seminar: History 408
+• Capstone Seminar: HIST 408

 • Students must also meet distribution requirements (see below)

-• 21 hours of the 39 total hours must be at the junior-senior (300-400) level
+• 21 credit hours of the 39 total credit hours must be at the 300-400 (junior-senior) level

-History majors can petition to include up to 2 courses taught outside the department toward the fulfillment of the major, with the approval of the Undergraduate Committee.
-Courses taught outside of the History department may fulfill geographic and/or thematic requirements.
-They may not be used to fulfill the departmental capstone seminars.
+History Majors can petition to include up to 2 courses taught outside the Department toward the fulfillment of the major, with the approval of the Undergraduate Committee.
+Courses taught outside of the History Department may fulfill geographic and/or thematic requirements.
+They may not be used to fulfill the Departmental capstone seminars.

 Introductory Courses

-The requirement is 12 hours at the 100-200 level.
+The requirement for Introductory Courses is 12 hours at the 100-200 level.

 One of these courses must be History 208.